digiaonline/preliminary-tests/advanced-html5/README.md

 We will provide a [design](design.pdf) and expect your application to follow it as accurately as possible.

-You will receive extra points for
+You will receive extra points for:

 - A developer-friendly installation guide
 - Using ES2015+ features and a transpiler (e.g. [Babel](http://babeljs.io))